reifyhealth/specmonstah/README.md

 ```

 This generates three books.
 The second and third will have the same
-`:publisher-id`, and the first will have a different `:publisher-id`.
+`:publisher-id`, and the first will have a different
+`:publisher-id`.
+Whenever you don't specify a custom relation,
+Specmonstah defaults to using the entity named by `::rs/template`.
+In
+the query above, for example, the first `::book`'s `:publisher-id` is
+taken from `(get-in result-4 [::publisher ::rs/template :id])`.

 ### Specifying Nested Relationships